 the development and stabilization of quantum dots individually and as hybrid materials with carbon nanotubes or cellulose;

 the crafting of organic, electrically conducting materials;

 the creation of carbon-based, unimolecular micelles that facilitate lipophilic/hydrophilic encapsulation;

-Commercial efforts at Dendronex are sustained by patented methods and materials thanks to the generousity of The University of Akron, in Akron, OH and the help and expertise of the University of Akron Research Foundation, the Office of Technology Transfer and the College of Polymer Science and Polymer Engineering.
+Commercial efforts at Dendronex are sustained by patented methods and materials thanks to the generosity of The University of Akron, in Akron, OH and the University of Akron Research Foundation, the Office of Technology Transfer.